openhab/openhab-docs/ui/personal-widgets.md

 In the custom widget system there are many options for different components to include.
 Where each component comes from determines many of the options available for configuration and styling.

-### OH components
+### openHAB components

-The most common type of component in most widgets will be the OH family of widgets.
+The most common type of component in most widgets will be the openHAB (OH) family of widgets.
 These are modified versions of the F7 library of components.
 The modifications include themeing to match the MainUI color and style themes and functionality that provides direct interaction with OH features such as Items.
 A basic description of each of these components and the their capabilities (with examples) can be found on the [Component Reference](components/) page.